mvereijken/customClock/README.md

 ## Installation

-Just download customClock.js, put it in the head of your page and call it.
+Just download customClock.js, put it under the body tag of your html page and call it.
 Make sure the height of the parent of the targeted element isn't smaller than the var size.
 The code below is the full code you need to add to your html page in order to make this library work.
 Just make sure the src of customClock locates the customClock.js file correctly.

 ```javascript